How Much Does

 Unscrupulous carpet salespeople may also intentionally over-measure your home just to increase their profits.
 A sly salesperson can easily cheat you out of your hard earned money using any number of different carpet measuring scams.
 Best places to shop for new carpet?

-Salespeople who lack measuring experience can cost you plenty.
+Salespeople lacking measuring experience can cost you.

 It can take years to learn how to properly measure for carpet.
 Salespeople who are new to the carpet business may not be very good at measuring.
 Their biggest fear is not ordering enough material to finish the job, so to prevent this, they might add an extra 10, 20, 30 or more yards of carpet "just to make sure" they have enough material to complete the job.
 This can easily cost you hundreds!